 Recurring Versus Manual Transactions

 The Payment Start Date is the most effective way of preventing charges before a certain date, as Chargent does not evaluate records for possible charging until the Payment Start Date is today or in the past.
-So if my Charge Date is 15 and Payment Start Date is set for June 16th, the next transaction attempted will be July 15.
+So if the Charge Date is 15 and Payment Start Date is set for June 16th, the next transaction attempted will be July 15.

 What determines a Recurring charge?

-A record will only be considered for processing if the following criteria is met.
+A record will only be considered for processing if the following criteria is met:

 - The Payment Status = “Recurring”